JhonaCodes/result_controller/README.md

 # Result Controller Library

-A robust, functional error handling library for Dart and Flutter that provides a type-safe way to manage operations that can fail.
+A robust library for functional error handling in Dart and Flutter that provides a safe way to manage operations that may fail.
 This library implements the Result/Either pattern for elegant error handling.

 ![result_controller](https://github.com/user-attachments/assets/35b03a5c-e2e9-4a99-8c56-aa6084e82066)